Kotlin/kotlinx.coroutines/coroutines-guide.md

 var counter = 0

 fun main(args: Array<String>) = runBlocking<Unit> {
-    CoroutineScope(mtContext).massiveRun { // use it instead of DefaultDispatcher in this sample and below counter++
+    CoroutineScope(mtContext).massiveRun { // use it instead of Dispatchers.Default in this sample and below
+        counter++
     }
     println("Counter = $counter")